 Bullfighting is one of the most popular and controversial customs in Spain.
-People flock by the thousands to see a bullfighter (matador) wave his red cape (muleta) in front of a snorting bull, who appears to see the red cape and charge angrily towards it.
+Every year in the summer, people flock by the thousands to see a bullfighter (matador) wave his red cape (muleta) in front of a snorting bull.
+The bull sees the flaming, arrogant red color and charge angrily towards it.
+Or so it seems from the stands.

 Why does the color red make bulls so angry?

-It’s not the color, but rather the movement of the cape that makes bulls so angry.
+It’s not the color, but rather the movement of the cape and the bullfighter that makes bulls so angry.
 Moreover, the bulls used in bullfights are from a very aggressive breed and they’re raised in a way that any sudden movements will make these bulls angry and make them attack.
+These breeds of fighting bulls are bred and raised to be aggressive, especially in enclosed areas from where they can’t escape.

 If the cape being used were of any other color, the bull will charge at it.
 Therefore, if a bullfighter is dressed in red and is standing still and another bullfighter dressed in any other color (even white) begins moving in front of the bull, the bull will attack the bullfighter in white – the one who is moving.

-So why is the color red used in bullfights?
+So why is red color used in bullfights?

 A red-colored cape is used purely as a matter of tradition.
 In fact, there are three stages in bullfighting and the red cape is only used in the last stage.
 Also, the red color of the cape helps mask the blood of the bull as it is fended off by the matador.